Crete Locals logo

 Walled gardens in the village of Samaria

-How to get to Samaria gorge from Heraklion
+How to get to Samaria Gorge from Heraklion

-One of the easiest ways to get from Heraklion to Samaria gorge is to get a full-day excursion to Samaria Gorge which begins with the pickup in Heraklion and a drive to Omalos, in the heart of the White Mountains, where you can enjoy breakfast before you begin your hike.
+One of the easiest ways to get from Heraklion to Samaria Gorge is to get a full-day excursion to Samaria Gorge which begins with a pickup in Heraklion and a drive to Omalos, in the heart of the White Mountains, where you can enjoy breakfast before you begin your hike.
 The trek will take you over rocks and stones, through a forest of thousand-year-old trees and along a river by fresh-water springs.
 Along the way, you’ll have spectacular views of Crete’s most beautiful mountain range, and you are also likely to see mountain goats roaming in the wild.
 You will be accompanied by a professional mountain escort who speaks English, German and Greek.

-Useful Tips when visiting Samaria Gorge
+Useful Tips when Visiting Samaria Gorge

-Samaria Gorge
+Beaches near Samaria Gorge

 Agia Roumeli is a small secluded village, located 56km south of Chania city, on a wide bay shaped at the exit of the Samaria Gorge.
 The beaches of Agia Roumeli’s wider area are magnificent, spanning a length of 3km or more.
 The closer you are to the village, the more crowded and organized it is.
 The beach in front of the taverns, west of the harbour, called Gialos, is the most organized and provides a lot of amenities (restaurants, showers, umbrellas, pedal boats, etc.).
 This pebbly beach is the most crowded beach of all in the area.

 Gialos is not the only beach in the area, is however the busiest.
-On the east side of the bay, beyond the river of Samaria gorge, there are beautiful rock formations and cavities at position Zeromouri, which have beautiful pebbly beaches in front of them.
+On the east side of the bay, beyond the river of Samaria Gorge, there are beautiful rock formations and cavities at position Zeromouri, which have beautiful pebbly beaches in front of them.
 Supposedly, the west end of the bay of Agia Roumeli is called Mashali and there is a second dock for boats and a lonely tavern with rooms.
 Next to this dock, there are two beautiful beaches with fine pebbles.
 Lastly, if you swim or kayak beyond the western edge of the beach, you will meet three caves, in front of which “XS size” pebbly beaches are formed!
 They are known as Spilies sto Marmaro (i.e. Caves in Marble).

 Agia Roumeli Beach near Samaria Gorge

-Hiking Samaria Gorge Video
+Hiking Samaria Gorge Video, Crete, Greece

 If you visit Crete and like hiking even a little bit, you must add Samaria Gorge to your travel itinerary.
 It is sure to highlight your world travels and is, without a doubt, an epic hike.